openseattle/openseattle.github.io/events/index.md

 title: CfS Events
 ---

+This is a list of events organized by Code for Seattle & the events of other organizations that are relevant to civic engagement & technology.

+---

 _February 21, 2015_
 ### International Open Data Day
 We will organize a Seattle event in coordination with this!
 Check back here for more info.